emfcamp/freescout-docker/README.md

 ## Deployment

-1. Create a service and OAuth client for Freescale in UFFD.
+1. Create a service and OAuth client for Freescout in UFFD.
 The redirect URI is `http://example.org/vouch/auth` and logout URI is `GET http://example.org/vouch/logout`.
 2. Update the values in `.env` (or set environment variables via some other method) to match your actual setup.